 The ideal is to have the same topic for your lit review and final project, but it's possible that you'll discover in the lit review that your topic isn't ideal for you, so you can switch topics (or groups) for the final project; your lit review will be graded on its own terms.
 Major things to include (the italicized phrases make good section headings):

 - General problem/task definition: What are these papers trying to solve, and why?

 - Concise summaries of the articles: Do not simply copy the article text in full.
 We can read them ourselves.
 Put in your own words the major contributions of each article.

 - Compare and contrast: Point out the similarities and differences of the papers.
 Do they agree with each other?
 Are results seemingly in conflict?
 If the papers address different subtasks, how are they related?
 (If they are not related, then you may have made poor choices for a lit review...).
 This section is probably the most valuable for the final project, as it can become the basis for a lit review section..

 - Future work: Make several suggestions for how the work can be extended.
 Are there open questions to answer?
 This would presumably include how the papers relate to your final project idea.

-- A statement of the project's goals.
+- Hypotheses: A statement of the project's core hypothesis or hypotheses.